-We compiled a list of basic Facts about Uganda that will interest every traveller planning a Uganda Safari.
-Having this list will help you have a good plan on how you’ll spend your holidays in Uganda and how you’ll handle yourself to avoid any mishaps during your trip.
+We compiled a list of basic facts about Uganda that will interest every traveler planning an African Safari in Uganda.
+Having this list will help you have a good plan for spending your safari holidays in Uganda and how you’ll handle yourself to avoid any mishaps during your trip.
 But first, let’s introduce you to common knowledge about Uganda;

-Uganda, officially the Republic of Uganda, but commonly known as The Pearl of Africa, is a landlocked country lying across the equator in East Africa, Great Lakes region.
-About the size of Great Britain, Uganda is bordered by Kenya in the East, Tanzania in the South, Rwanda in the South West, DRC in the west and Sudan in the north, with land surface of 241,039 sq km.
+Uganda, officially the Republic of Uganda, but commonly known as The Pearl of Africa, is a landlocked country lying across the equator in East Africa, the Great Lakes region.
+About the size of Great Britain, Kenya borders Uganda in the East, Tanzania in the South, Rwanda in the South West, DRC in the west, and Sudan in the north, with a land surface of 241,039 sq km.

-The current population of Uganda is 44,316,309 as of Thursday, July 19, 2018, based on the latest United Nations estimates, consisting of dozens of ethnic groups where 87% of them live in rural areas.
+Uganda’s current population is 46,395,316 as of Thursday, December 17, 2020, based on the latest United Nations estimates, consisting of dozens of ethnic groups where 87% live in rural areas.
 The official language is English though Swahili and Luganda are commonly spoken.
 English and Christianity help unite these diverse peoples, who come together in the cosmopolitan capital of Kampala.
-This country attained its independence as a Protectorate from Britain on 9th October 1962
+This country attained its independence as a Protectorate from Britain on 9th October 1962.

 These facts about Uganda will be updated on the regular.
 Be sure to check back soon for more facts about Uganda.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.